 There are many cryptocurrencies and lots of other tokens on Ethereum, but there are some things that only ETH can do.

 ETH is the lifeblood of Ethereum.
 When you send ETH or use an Ethereum application, you'll pay a fee in ETH to use the Ethereum network.
 This fee is an incentive for a block producer to process and verify what you're trying to do.

-Currently, miners are like the record-keepers of Ethereum—they check and prove that no one is cheating, and perform work for the right to propose a block of transactions.
-Miners who do this work are also rewarded with small amounts of newly-issued ETH.
+Validators are like the record-keepers of Ethereum—they check and prove that no one is cheating.
+They are randomly selected to propose a block of transactions.
+Validators who do this work are also rewarded with small amounts of newly-issued ETH.

 If you'd like to learn more about Ethereum, the technology behind ETH, check out our introduction.